Open-Access Data and Images

 Open access collection data in a simple downloadable text file

 At the start of this project, we released all of our collection data on GitHub.
 Students, faculty, researchers, artists, and others can now download metadata and thumbnail images for the entire collection.
-These open-access resources provide a real-world data set for teaching statistics, computer science, and data visualization.
-The data set is also an object of study in its own right, a primary source for projects in digital humanities.
+These open-access resources provide a real-world data set use in statistics, computer science, and data visualization.
+The data set is also an object of study in its own right, a primary source for projects in digital art history and digital humanities.

 Exhibition as Visualization

 A montage of the digitized collection focusing in on a narrow “pink” range.

 The WCMA Digital Project is visualized in exhibitions.
 Accession Number displayed works of art according to their collection records, representing a slice of collection data that highlighted the historical contingency, quirks, and human texture in collection records.
 Pink Art visualized the collection by color instead of number.
 Students and faculty from the Computer Science department developed algorithms that ranked WCMA’s collection images by “pinkness” (a color defined by crowdsourcing).
 Curators took a new approach using these new algorithmic perspectives to inform the selection of objects.
 All At Once used collection data and images to develop an immersive interactive installation, and a conceptual video.

 This overview of WCMA’s collection, organized by various classifications, visualizes how often works are exhibited.
 Bright blue items represent objects that have been on view the most.
 The pointer highlights a Picasso print titled “Dance of Salome” that’s been included in seven exhibitions.

 Using WCMA’s enhanced open-access collection data, the Digital Project team prototyped interactive data visualizations that show how the collection has changed and been used over time.

 Explore our interactive visualization prototypes